mstniy/computed.dart/packages/computed/README.md

-A straightforward, reliable, performant and testable reactive state management solution for Dart.
+A performant and flexible reactive programming framework for Dart.

 > [!TIP]
 > Are you using Flutter?
 Then make sure to check out [Computed Flutter](https://github.com/mstniy/computed_flutter).

 ---

-Computed makes it a breeze to write code that reacts to external events.
-Just define how you compute your app state based on external data sources, and what effects you want as a result, and Computed will take care of everything else, allowing you to define your app state declaratively, rather than imperatively.
+Computed makes it a breeze to express state that stays coherent in response to external events.
+Just define how you compute your state based on external data sources, and what effects you want as a result, and Computed will take care of everything else, allowing you to handle reactivity declaratively, rather than imperatively.

 Computed: